-Emily is an Associate in Frost Brown Todd’s Real Estate Practice Group and is a member of the Multifamily Housing Industry Team with a focus on commercial real estate finance transactions.
+Emily is an senior associate in Frost Brown Todd’s Real Estate Practice Group and is a member of the Multifamily Housing Industry Team with a focus on commercial real estate finance transactions.
 She has extensive experience representing direct investors, syndicators, developers and lenders in the acquisition, rehabilitation, and development of multifamily, commercial, and mixed-use transactions nationwide.
 Her practice involves advising investors and developers in structuring and closing complex finance transactions involving the use of federal and state low-income housing tax credits, federal and state historic rehabilitation tax credits, energy tax credits, tax-exempt bond financing, and financing from federal, state and local loan programs.

 Emily joined the firm in 2016 after graduating summa cum laude from the University of Louisville Louis D. Brandeis School of Law.
 While in law school, she served as the Senior Articles Editor for the University of Louisville Law Review, Associate Justice for the University of Louisville Supreme Court, and participated in the Entrepreneurship Clinic where she represented start-up companies.
 Prior to law school, Emily was a four-year collegiate volleyball player at the University of Southern Indiana.

 Representation of a national syndicator as investor in the new construction of multifamily housing units in California using federal and state low-income housing tax credits, energy tax credits, Section 9 mixed-finance development, and federal taxable loan financing.

 Representation of a developer in the acquisition and rehabilitation of a mixed-use project in Kentucky involving federal and state historic tax credits and new markets tax credits and multiple layers of local loan program funds.